 What types of eMTBs are there?

-Classic non-motorised mountain bikes have traditionally been divided into categories according to the amount of travel they have.
-From super-light XC hardtails to enduro and downhill bikes, there is an incredible variety of specialisations and niches.
-However, these categories can’t easily be transferred to eMTBs because the motor concept characterises the bike much more strongly than individual factors such as weight or travel.
-To test every bike seems like a herculean task and is somewhat absurd.
-Nor for us though – we tested the creme de la creme of eMTBs to give you an overview of the best options out there.
-In our group test, we tested bikes with the same travel, intended for a very similar field of application, but with weight differences of more than 7 kg and huge differences in the characteristics of the bikes’ motors.
-The result is an entirely different riding experience from model to model, despite some of the key specs being so similar – you can’t classify eMTBs by the components that are fitted to them.
-Instead, regardless of whether they are a hardtail or full suspension model, we feel that there are three distinct eMTB categories emerging.
+Classic non-motorised mountain bikes have traditionally been divided into categories according to the amount of travel they have and their perceived efficiency.
+However, these classic categories like all-mountain, enduro or downhill can’t easily be transferred to eMTBs because the motor concept characterises the bike much more strongly than individual factors such as weight or travel.
+No ebike is the same and maintaining an overview can seem like a herculean task.
+To test every bike would be madness.
+Nor for us though – we tested the crème de la crème of eMTBs to give you an overview of the best options out there and let you find the right ebike.
+In our group test, you’ll find bikes intended for similar fields of application but with weight differences of more than 9 kg and huge variation in the characteristics of the bikes’ motors.
+The result is an entirely different riding experience from model to model, despite some specs being so similar – you can’t classify eMTBs by the components that are fitted to them.
+Instead, regardless of whether they are a hardtail or full-suspension model, we feel that there are three distinct eMTB categories emerging.

 - Light eMTBs